minorg/minorgordon.net/_drafts/2022-02-19-favorite-computer-science-papers.md

 ### Programming languages

-Hoare: "An axiomatic basis for computer programming"
+* Hoare: "An axiomatic basis for computer programming"

+XXX

+* Stroustrup: "How can you be so certain?"

 ### Systems